 The department offers six tracks within its BA program:

-All six tracks provide preparation for graduate work and careers in public and private planning agencies.
+All five tracks provide preparation for graduate work and careers in public and private planning agencies.
 The courses emphasize the problem approach, both theoretical and applied.
 Double majors are encouraged and special programs may be designed on request.

 The Geography Department views the grade of D as passing but unsatisfactory.
 Courses passed with a grade of D, or P, do not fulfill requirements for the major.